Another signature Thai dish!

 Pound garlic, pepper and coriander in a semi-rough paste.

-Preheat a pan to a medium.
-Add oil.
+Preheat a pan to a medium and add oil.

 Add the pounded paste, sauté for a minute until the fragrance comes out.